 NFL Prop Bets

-Prop bets (or proposition bets) are side bets that involve predicting outcomes of specific events within a game; for example, predicting which player will score the first touchdown or how many yards a quarterback will throw.
-Here are more examples:
+Prop bets (or proposition bets) are side bets that involve predicting outcomes of specific events within a game, such as predicting which player will score the first touchdown or how many yards a quarterback will throw.
+These bets can be quite entertaining and offer better odds compared to moneyline or point spreads since the bookmakers have a harder time predicting the outcomes of these limited scenarios.

 1. Will Trevor Laurence accumulate a total of 250 passing yards?